Leilani McGonagle: Early life

-She was born to American father and British mother.
-She was identified to be diagnosed with scoliosis after her birth.
+She was born to a British father and an American mother.
+She was diagnosed with scoliosis after her birth.
 Before she could walk, her parents pushed her into her first wave.
 Her father was also a surfer who grew up engaging in the sport of surfing in San Clemente.
-Her father later moved from United States to Costa Rica after finishing his studies at the high school.
+Her father later moved from the United States to Costa Rica after finishing his studies at the high school.

 Career

 During her junior career, she emerged as a North American junior champion.
 She was adjudged as the Surfer of the Year at the Costa Rica Surfing Awards in 2016 and 2017.

-She qualified to the 2020 Summer Olympics following her performance at the 2021 ISA World Surfing Games.
+She qualified for the 2020 Summer Olympics following her performance at the 2021 ISA World Surfing Games.
 Incidentally, surfing was included for the first time in Olympics for the Tokyo Games.
-She dedicated her Olympic qualification achievement to her friend and Salvadoran surfer Katherine Díaz Hernández who died in early 2021 due to lightning.
+She dedicated her Olympic qualification achievement to her friend and Salvadoran surfer Katherine Díaz Hernández who died in early 2021 when she was struck by lightning.

 She represented Costa Rica at the 2020 Summer Olympics which also marked her debut appearance at the Olympics.
-She was eliminated from the round 2 of the women's shortboard event.
+She was eliminated in round 2 of the women's shortboard event.